conan-io/docs/howtos/manage_shared_libraries/env_vars.rst

 Security restrictions might apply in OSX
 (`read this thread <https://stackoverflow.com/questions/35568122/why-isnt-dyld-library-path-being-propagated-here>`_), so the ``DYLD_LIBRARY_PATH`` environment variable is not directly transferred to the child process.
-In that case, you have to use it explicitely in your conanfile.py:
+In that case, you have to use it explicitly in your conanfile.py:

 .. code-block:: python